Ellona Santiago

-Ellona Rano Santiago (born August 1, 1996) is a Filipino-born American singer from San Lorenzo, California.
+Ellona Rano Santiago (born August 1, 1996) is a Filipino singer.
 She was a contestant on American television show The X Factor.
 In season 1, she was a part of the ten-member group InTENsity mentored by Paula Abdul which were the first contestant eliminated.
 Santiago returned in season 3, where she was mentored by Demi Lovato and was the eighth contestant eliminated.

 Early life

 Ellona has been singing since the age of 3 and has joined dozens of talent shows.
 In 2011 Ellona won Ichiban Idol, where American Idol season 3 finalist Jasmine Trias was a guest judge.
 Ellona has had a successful YouTube channel with over 1,300,000 views in total.

 Ellona started singing before she could speak.
 At the age of 3 she started singing and dancing for family gatherings.
 Her early training was taught by her mother, who used to sing to her even when she was still in her womb.
 Her older sisters and cousins also influenced her in honing her skills.

 As years go by, Ellona was enrolled by her parents to Barbizon Modeling School for professional training (2005–2006) in San Francisco, California.
 She performed at IPAAC Convention (International Performing Arts Academy) and placed Best in Talent in December 2006.
 At 10, she became the youngest cast member of the musical-comedy called “Amerikana” led by Fil-Am Singer-Actress-Comedienne Fe Delos Reyes who became her mentor.
 Ellona's professional vocal coach was Miriam Pantig who is also an International Singer-Actress.